bahmutov/test-ng-from-node-with-code-extraction-tutorial/README.md

 > Test private variables or functions using the Code Extraction technique

+This is a sample repo to go with the tutorial
+[Unit testing Angular from Node like a boss][tutorial].

 * `step-0` - initial angular application
 * `step-1` - refactored AngularJS code into separate files
 * `step-2` - unit testing `add` function